alex-nt/pdf-generator/README.md

 This tool has the single purpose of generating a pdf from a folder of images.
 Image formats supported are: webp, jpg, png

+> All images will be written as `JPG` due to weird Sony DPR-RP1 behaviour

 Command line params:

 | Param | Description |